 Writing mini lessons?
 Today, I’m reflecting on the larger writing process that I teach with freshmen and sophomores.
-I’ve realized that within my writing units, I primarily teach five writing mini lessons.
+I’ve realized that within my writing units, I primarily teach six writing mini lessons.

 I teach writing throughout the entire semester with various writing projects after reading or an important discussion.
 Sure, we complete formal, researched papers.
 I do frontload information and provide expectations ahead of writing.
 Still, as I encourage my writers I’ve realized that I use min-writing lessons at different times throughout the semester.
 I don’t present these lessons in a particular order, but by the end of the semester, I’ve normally taught these.